 What is Gauze?

 Gauze is a very thin, translucent fabric that’s sometimes used to make bandages or wrap to support sprains and cover wounds.
-An interesting note, did you know that gauze was originally woven in Gaza?
+On an interesting note, did you know that gauze was originally woven in Gaza?
 It was once a center of weaving.
 The gauze they made was woven from silk and was used to make clothing.

 Today, however, gauze is made of cotton fibers that are loosely woven.
-IT’s made to absorb fluids and encourage airflow.
+It’s made to absorb fluids and encourage airflow.
 The fabric may be coarse or fine, depending on how it’s used.